kexiZeroing/kexiZeroing.github.io/src/blog/learn-from-advent-of-vue-2022.md

 Composition API provides the same level of logic composition capabilities as React Hooks, but with some [important differences](https://vuejs.org/guide/extras/composition-api-faq.html#comparison-with-react-hooks):
 - Composition API calls are also not sensitive to call order and can be conditional.
-- Vue's runtime reactivity system automatically collects reactive dependencies used in computed properties and watchers.
+- Vue's runtime reactivity system automatically collects reactive dependencies used in computed properties and watchers. *(It tracks dependencies for reactive variables and recomputes only when necessary.
+There is no need for manual low level performance tuning like `useMemo` or `useCallback` in React.)*
 - No need to manually cache callback functions to avoid unnecessary child updates.

 ```js